2001 Indianapolis Colts season: Season summary

 The Colts suffered the second losing season of Peyton Manning's career.
-After opening with dominant wins over the Jets and Buffalo, the Colts were crushed twice in three games by the Patriots to go with a loss to Oakland.
-Two more wins followed to bring the Colts to 4–3, but they followed this up with two more losses headed into their matchup with the San Francisco 49ers at home on November 25.
+After opening with great wins over the Jets and Buffalo, the Colts were crushed twice in three games by the Patriots with a loss to Oakland in between.
+Two more wins followed to bring the Colts to 4–3, but they followed this up with two more losses heading into their matchup with the San Francisco 49ers at home on November 25.
 The 49ers entered the game having only lost twice to that point in the season, but had struggled to put up points and had barely beaten the Carolina Panthers, who would only record one win that season, the week before.

 The Colts, needing the victory, instead turned the ball over five times.
 Manning threw four interceptions, two to Ahmed Plummer and two more to Zack Bronson including one that was returned for a touchdown.
 The 49ers scored 23 total points off of the five Indianapolis turnovers.
-Despite outgaining the 49ers, the Colts lost the game 40-21 and after the game, coach Jim Mora sharply criticized his offense's effort, especially Manning's four interceptions.
+Despite outgaining the 49ers, the Colts lost the game 40–21 and after the game, head coach Jim Mora sharply criticized his offense's effort, especially Manning's four interceptions.

 During the press conference, a reporter asked Mora a question about the Colts' playoff chances now that the team was 4–6.
 Mora, who had not heard what was said, asked him to repeat the question.
 When the question was repeated, Mora responded by dismissing the suggestion that the Colts could make the postseason in the following manner:

-A few days later, Manning spoke to reporters ahead of the Colts’ next game with the defending Super Bowl champion Baltimore Ravens and sharply criticized Mora's handling of the situation.
+A few days later, Manning spoke to reporters ahead of the Colts' next game with the defending Super Bowl champion Baltimore Ravens and sharply criticized Mora's handling of the situation.
 He said that he did not appreciate being called out in public like he had been and that if Mora had a problem with him he should have spoken to him directly.
 This caused Mora to backtrack on his previous statements, but the damage was done.

-The Colts went on to finish 6-10 and Mora was fired after the season.
+The Colts went on to finish 6–10 and Mora was fired after the season for refusing to fire then defensive coordinator Vic Fangio.
+Mora felt the team needed better players on defense rather than fire Fangio as Mora could not fire a friend.
+Vic Fangio was fired anyway, and eventually became the defensive coordinator for the expansion Houston Texans the following year.

 Manning threw 23 interceptions during the season, the highest number of his career following his rookie season.
 He was sacked a career-high 29 times.